ekokurniadi/ekokurniadi/README.md

 - 👋 Hi, I’m @ekokurniadi, I'm a Fullstack Developer
-- 👀 I’m interested in Web, Mobile Apps Development and Microservices
+- 👀 I’m interested in Web, Mobile & Desktop Apps Development
 - 🌱 I’m currently learning C++ and Rust
 - 📫 How to reach me ekokurniadi.02@gmail.com
+- 🪟 Flutter Desktop Windows Specialist

 ## By the way here are some of my statistics 🚀